South Audley Street: Properties

-Chesterfield House was a grand house on South Audley Street built by Isaac Ware for Philip Stanhope, 4th Earl of Chesterfield between 1747 and 1750.
-It was demolished in 1937.
+Chesterfield House was a grand house on South Audley Street, between South Audley Street and what is now Chesterfield Street.
+It was built by Isaac Ware for Philip Stanhope, 4th Earl of Chesterfield between 1747 and 1750.
+It was demolished in 1937, replaced by a block of flats with the same name.

-Leconfield House is at the corner of South Audley Street and Curzon Street.
+Leconfield House, built in 1939, is at the corner of South Audley Street and Curzon Street.
 It is best known for being the former headquarters of MI5.